 “The aftermath of the wildfires has placed an incredible hardship on Paradise students and their families.
 Donating new surveillance systems and partnering with A-Z Bus Sales is one way we can help restore safe environments for children, support this vibrant community and extend a hand to a customer in need,” announced Scott Hays, president of REI.

 Hartwig said the cameras will be beneficial for both student safety and bus driver protection.
 The cameras will help the district locate students, to see when they boarded the bus and what stops they got off at, she noted.
-The video systems will work as an extra set of eyes for the bus driver by helping to monitor student behavior and documenting if a driver is falsely accused in an incident.
+The video systems will work as an extra set of eyes for the bus driver by helping to monitor student behavior and documenting if a driver is falsely accused of an incident.